 The first issue is scale.
 Although 3D printing has been around for decades, it hasn’t ignited a market; in the U.S., for example, there are around 10 companies engaged in 3D-printed buildings, and in India, there are still very few such companies.
 In addition, companies looking to enter the industry must make a massive one-time investment, and unless they get a large construction order for a 3D-printed home, it’s not a viable venture.

-At the end of the day, affordable housing requires more than just cost-effective construction methods.
+Affordable housing requires more than just cost-effective construction methods.
 It also requires low-cost land.
 And because the land is in short supply, the only way to get the job done is to start printing multi-story homes.
 However, 3D printers have not yet been deployed to build multi-story homes.